 2. A landing page vs. a blog post or regular website page

-The next factor that can affect what you should consider to be a good website conversion rate, is whether the page you’re sending people to is a landing page or not.
+The next factor that can affect what you should consider being a good website conversion rate, is whether the page you’re sending people to is a landing page or not.

 For example, a blog post or regular website might get a conversion rate of 1% because people don’t have the intent to sign up for anything or buy anything.
 If you’re using something like an exit intent popup, that might go up to 3%, but it’s still relatively low.